BuroHappold Engineering | BIM 360 collaboration: Brown University | Autodesk

 —Paul McGilly, Regional BIM Leader, BuroHappold Engineering

 Overall, cloud-based BIM collaboration gave BuroHappold a time savings of 20% and a cost reduction of 90% on the Brown University IPD project.
 With this success, BuroHappold has made cloud-based BIM collaboration technology a core component of its design and detailing workflows.
 The firm now has seven projects on the BIM 360 platform.
-That could expand to 10 projects this year – and that is only in the New York office.
+That could expand to 10 projects this year—and that’s only in the New York office.
 With offices in Europe now being introduced to BIM 360 Design, that number could easily double.

 Learn more about what BIM 360 Design can do for your company or download a free trial today.